French, Yat, and other modes of speech add a je ne sais quoi to Louisiana’s culture—and marketing

 If French is conjured and constructed in New Orleans, the opposite is true in nearby Indigenous communities.
 Most tourists (and locals) never learn that Louisiana’s most robust French-speaking populations are Indigenous.
 Jeffery Darensbourg, currently a Center for Louisiana Studies Fellow at UL Lafayette and a member of the Atakapa-Ishak Nation, observes that some Indigenous people in the region claim not to speak French even while it infuses their speech.
 This resistance to Francophone identity may come from the fact that French has, at times, been used to identify and discriminate against Indigenous speakers.
 This echoes the erasure white Louisiana French speakers once faced, which ironically turned to commodification with the Cajun cultural and tourism revival of the 1960s and ’70s.

 Darensbourg has been instrumental in popularizing the name Bulbancha, a Choctaw term for the land where New Orleans was built, meaning “place of many languages.”
-Hali Dardar, member of the United Houma Nation and Darensbourg’s co-founder at Bvlbancha Public Access, initially used “Bulbancha” as an educational shorthand for out-of-state visitors: she has watched it become a unifying term among Gulf Coast Indigenous groups.
+Hali Dardar, a member of the United Houma Nation who co-founded Bvlbancha Public Access with Darensbourg and Ida Aronson, initially used “Bulbancha” as an educational shorthand for out-of-state visitors: she has watched it become a unifying term among Gulf Coast Indigenous groups.
 Today its use has spread outside of Native communities.
 “People ask, ‘Do you mind when white people use the word Bulbancha?’
 Like, no, it’s the actual name of the place,” said Darensbourg.